Last Updated on

 - Even their upfront cost is cheapest compared to other printers.
 Almost all basic inkjet printers cost under 10000 Rupees.

 - However, if your frequency of printing is low then this might not be the right printer for you.
-Long periods of unused can dry the printheads affecting the print quality.
+If the printer remains idle for a long time, it can dry the printheads affecting the print quality.
 If you use it after an even longer period, the entire ink cartridge may have to be replaced.

 - To ensure smooth functioning, you should print something atleast once a week.